Forex Market Structure

 An upward trend consists of higher highs and higher lows as demonstrated below:

 The image demonstrates an upward trend’s market structure of higher highs and higher lows.
-These are important to identify as these alone are early indicators if the structure has broken, then a change in trend may about to occur.
+These are important to identify as these alone are early indicators if the structure has broken, then a change in trend may be about to occur.

 A downward trend consists of lower highs and lower lows.